Bira/octopus-carnival/_drafts/wir-mm2-4e-demons-03.md

 ## Pod Demons

-Particularly disgusting examples of demonkind, these slimy creatures can spawn miniatures of itself from their blistered bodies, using them to corner and terrorize their victims.
+Particularly disgusting examples of demonkind, these slimy creatures can spawn miniatures of themselves from their blistered bodies, using them to corner and terrorize their victims.

 The spawn have no mind of their own, being extensions of the demon's main